Story of Ted Weisgal and Leisure Learning Unlimited

 Once I peeked through his window before entering the office just to see if he ever touched a piece of paper when no one was looking.
 He was on the phone laughing.

-Alex may have been working, but I doubt it.
+Nicholas may have been working, but I doubt it.
 More

 This was his gift.
 When it came to politics he was the best I have ever seen.
 He would have to run an errand and would